UgoDaves/Cyclistics-Case-study/README.md

 #### Summary of Analysis
 - The total count of Cyclistic bike users significantly surpasses the number of casual users by more than 1.5 million, as depicted in the stacked bar chart.
 Notably, the chart reveals a seasonal trend, with the highest ride count occurring during the summer, closely followed by the spring season.
 Conversely, the winter season exhibits the lowest ride count among the observed periods.
 - There seems to be a corelation between the number of rides and seasons.
+- During the week days, casual members tend to ride bikes specifically on Fridays, saturdays and Sundays.
+With saturday being the highest.
+While members tend to ride more on weekdays, with thursdays being the highest.
+-